Casepin

 What happened to the victim?

-On March 21, 2009, Lovelle Mixon, a convicted felon wanted on a no-bail parole violation warrant, fatally shot two Oakland police motorcycle officers during a traffic stop, then fled to his sister's apartment where he fatally shot two SWAT sergeants before being killed by return fire.
+On March 21, 2009, Lovelle Mixon, a convicted felon wanted on a no-bail parole violation warrant and identified as the assailant, fatally shot two Oakland police motorcycle officers during a traffic stop, then fled to his sister's apartment where he fatally shot two SWAT sergeants before being killed by return fire.

 Where did the shootings happen?